rohrerj/scion/doc/dev/design/FABRID.rst

 Encrypted PolicyID
     The 8 bit encrypted FABRID policy index.
 F
-    Stands for "FABRID enabled" and if this is set to false, the router responsible for that hop will not apply any FABRID logic to this packet.
+    Stands for "FABRID enabled".
+    If this is set to false, the router responsible for that hop will not apply any FABRID logic to this packet.
-    This can be used e.g. if an on-path AS does not support FABRID, or if the endhost does not care about any policies regarding that specific AS.
+    This can be used for example if an on-path AS does not support FABRID, or if the endhost does not care about any policies regarding that specific AS.
 A
     Stands for "AS-level key".
 If this is set to true, instead of a AS-Host Key, an AS-AS DRKey will be used.
-    This can be used to achieve scalability in future in-network DDoS defense solutions, see `RAINBOW`_.
+    This can be used to achieve scalability for future in-network DDoS defense solutions, see `RAINBOW`_.
     Using the AS-Host Key is the default option in FABRID.
 Hop Validation Field
     22 bit Message Authentication Code (MAC) to authenticate the FABRID extension metadata field.